-While working on each edition, I often reflect on my early efforts in domestic violence over twenty years ago as a law clerk and later staff attorney at the Prisoner Legal Counseling Project.
+My experience with the subsequent editions have been similar, and similarly rewarding.
+While working on each edition, I often reflect on my early efforts in domestic violence in the 1990's as a law clerk and later staff attorney at the Prisoner Legal Counseling Project.
 Identifying 78 women in prison for killing their abusive partners and preparing clemency petitions for many of them was painstaking and often heartbreaking, but it was a matchless introduction to the scope and complexity of this issue.
 My work back then led me to-and continues to inform-my work now, and I owe a debt to mentors from those days like Maureen Cahill and Marti Loring, as well as to the many women in prison who trusted us with their lives.